Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 6. Conclusion

-Marketers mislead photographers with statements like "Workspace is just another raw converter."
-Why shouldn't we compare Workspace, Lightroom, ON1, and Capture One to Workspace?
+Marketers mislead photographers with statements like "Workspace is only a supplier raw converter."
+Why shouldn't we compare Workspace with Lightroom, ON1, and Capture One?
 Because these Raw Converters cannot simulate your Olympus camera settings.
-It's not the first time Marketers used false information to distract photographers.
-Micro Four Third cameras were some of the most filtered products in 2023.
-How many photographers are familiar with the Color and Creative Strategy from Olympus and how they showed this strategy in the E30, EM5 MKII, and Pen F?
+It's not the first time that Marketers made fake statements to distract photographers.
+Micro Four Third cameras were some of the most filtered (marketing) products in 2023.
+How many photographers are familiar with the Olympus Color and Creative Strategy and how it was launched with the Olympus E30, EM5 MKII, and Pen F?

 Folks, we don't need ETTR to get good results with M43 cameras.
 Knowledge gives us an overview of photography.
-Knowledge empowers photographers to improve their image quality, and knowledge is a light placing a different perspective on the misleading filters of global marketers.
+Knowledge empowers photographers to improve their image quality, and knowledge is a light placing a different perspective on the misleading filters marketers place on people.

 For more on Creative Color and Computational Photography, see this article.